 Overview

 For the calculation of the shear resistance of the fastener’s cross-section at the joint’s shearing plane has to be used.
 If the thread is lying in the shear plane, the fastener’s stress cross-sectional area to be used is AS.
-Otherwise, the fastener’s shank is in the shear plane and its cross-sectional area Asha should be used.
+Otherwise, the fastener’s shank is in the shear plane and it is important to use its cross-sectional area Asha.

 Pure Shear